FACTBOX-U.S. energy companies slash jobs as oil prices slump

-than five years, hurt by a global supply glut and OPEC's refusal to
+more than five years, hurt by a global supply glut and OPEC's

 Smaller oil services company Weatherford said last month it